 Consider how your academic performance might be affected if you lose access to technology during important times, like taking an exam or doing online homework.
 If you’re sharing internet with multiple people think about how that might impact your connectivity during an online exam or while giving a zoom presentation, for example.
 Talk to your family/roommates about creating a schedule that gives you maximum access during those times.

-If you can’t submit a homework assignment or project because of technology problems, don’t forget to email your instructor to let them know what’s going on.
+If you can’t submit a homework assignment or project because of technical problems, don’t forget to email your instructor to let them know what’s going on.
 Be sure to include the file/homework/project as proof that it was done on time.
 Screenshots are also useful tools when communicating technology problems.

 STUDY TIP #4: Create a dedicated workspace.